 Questions from the life in the Middle Ages, which we like to answer.
-The members of m i m embody a member of a typical household as well as bourgeoisie and inhabitants of the places and towns in the Scotland around the year 1345.
+The members of m i m embody a member of a typical household as well as bourgeoisie and inhabitants of the places and towns around the year 1345.

 In addition to civilian life, crafts and culture, we also present a number of everyday things.
 Preparing and preparing food according to medieval traditions and recipes, getting together on the blackboard and presenting handicraft techniques is just as much part of our "program" as the explanations to our presentations.
 In addition to the civil and everyday furnishings of our farm, we also show a comprehensively commented arming action.
 Starting with the simple infantry, recruited from ordinary men (farmers and craftsmen) every city to take over the city guard, a professional guardsman to the equipment and military equipment of a knight, we can the complete range of armor and weapons from the mid-14 Present the function and development of the individual parts in a historical context.